 - In David Brin's Existence the United States has sixty-two states.
 One of them is Panhandle, formed from the Oklahoma and Texas panhandles.

 - In the Star Trek: The Next Generation episode "The Royale," a US flag with 52 stars dates the wreckage of an old NASA mission found by the Enterprise to sometime between 2033 and 2079.
 Data explains that the 2 new stars are Puerto Rico and Guam.
+The latter is a relatively unlikely candidate for statehood unless it experienced massive population growth during that period.

 - The Simpsons episode "Future-Drama" has Bart's girlfriend Jenda mention the fifty-first state Saudi Isrealia.